harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/hygiene-metrics.md

 ![](./static/issue-hygiene-report-widget.png)

-<figcaption>Figure 1: The Issue Hygiene Report widget.
+<figcaption>The Issue Hygiene Report.
 The hygiene score can help you understand how well your tickets are organized in your issue management system.</figcaption>
 </figure>

 Each hygiene miss is tallied against a score of 100.
 A score of 100 indicates that no tickets were submitted with missing hygiene points.